hdiv/standalone-agent-app/README.md

 Add the following options using Java system properties for a proper execution of the agent.

 * **hdiv.console.url**: Url of the Hdiv Console application.
-By default, [http://localhost:8089/hdiv-console-web](http://localhost:8089/hdiv-console-web)
+For example, [https://consoleserver/hdiv-console-services](https://consoleserver/hdiv-console-services)
 * **hdiv.console.token**: Token of the environment in the Hdiv Console associated with the client application.
 For example **6a367E2eb97db59020a47340**
 * **hdiv.server.name**: Name of the server that runs the client application.
 For example, **Test-Server**